ocramz/ocramz.github.io/_posts/2015-08-21-haskell-tut-v1.markdown

 In bulk code, there is no need for `let` for declaring a new entity; if we write the following in a blank text file named, say, `TestModule.hs` :

 {% highlight haskell %}
+-- If the prompt is not present, we assume to be working in a `.hs` text file, -- to be loaded in GHCi.

+{-
+The `--` token at the start of a line specifies a comment: the line as a whole is not interpreted as Haskell code.
+Multiple-line comments are enclosed in a `{-`,  `-}` pair.
+-}
 module TestModule where

 f1 = (^2)